 Address letters to Don Cupitt, Emmanuel College, CAMBRIDGE CB2 3AP, UK

 Don Cupitt's most recent book is The Last Testament (SCM Press, 2012).
-He still undertakes a few speaking engagements, and may write a little more yet.
+He has recently given up public activity but may write a little more yet.

 Eighteen of his recent books have been translated into Chinese, and he has enjoyed visiting two Chinese Universities.
 The reason for this move to the East is that, whereas in the West Cupitt is read mainly in Theology faculties and is therefore regarded as impossibly heretical, in China he is read as Philosophy and gets a much fairer hearing.
 Thus for Cupitt there is, paradoxically, more religious freedom in China than in the West.
 He is seen as writing somewhere between Christianity, Buddhism and French-style postmodernism, and his present religion of 'solar' commitment to ordinary life makes sense to many people in China, which has never been much attracted to other-worldy, dogmatic religion.